Lamprocapnos spectabilis

 The plant we call Bleeding Heart is Lamprocapnos spectabilis, a spring-blooming perennial in the poppy family.
 It forms arching stems 2-3 feet tall, lined with pendant pink and white flowers that look like tiny hearts dangling from a necklace.

-The finely divided, fern-like foliage solves a common shade-garden problem, which is finding something soft and airy to contrast with hostas and heucheras.
-Pairing it with shade workhorses like large hosta clumps gives you both bold and delicate texture in one bed.
+The finely divided, fern-like foliage solves a common shade-garden problem, which is finding something soft and airy to contrast with large hosta clumps and Coral Bells.

 The main catch is timing.
 Stems emerge early in spring, bloom heavily for 4-6 weeks, then the top growth often yellows and disappears by midsummer, especially in warmer Zone 7-9.
 That is normal, so plan neighbors like astilbe or coral bells foliage to hide the gap.